Chahdilm/Freeze3/README.md

 # Package needed  :
 ## Python
-- **Pandas** :
-  - install librairie on python console : use conda or pip or pip3
+  Install librairie on python console : use conda or pip or pip3
 ```
 pandas
 os